aredn/documentation/arednGettingStarted/advanced_config.rst

 The **Power & Distance** settings can be adjusted and applied without saving changes or rebooting your node.
 However, they will return to their original values after a reboot unless you click *Save Changes*.

-Enable/Disable Mesh RF
+Enable/Disable Mesh
   You can disable your node's radio interface by deselecting the *Enable* checkbox, saving your changes, and rebooting the node.
-With the Mesh RF interface disabled the *Power & Distance* settings no longer apply and will be hidden.
+With the Mesh interface disabled the *Power & Distance* settings no longer apply and will be hidden.
 Since your node now has an unused RF interface, you will notice that a new section appears which allows you to use the node's radio as an FCC Part 15 *LAN Access Point*.
 You can enable or disable the LAN AP using the *Enable* checkbox.
 See the details below for configuring the LAN Access Point.

 .. image:: _images/advConfig-lanAP.png
    :alt: LAN AP Settings